Editorial Style Guide

 "alum" or "alums": Although "alumnus" and "alumna" may be used in reference to individuals, the shortened versions "alum" (s.) or "alums" (pl.) are more frequently used to avoid gender-linked words.

-Capitalize official names of buildings (Jerome Liebling Center for Film, Photography and Video)
+Capitalize official names of buildings (Jerome Liebling Center for Film, Photography and Video).
+Write out the full names of buildings the first time you reference them for clarity, i.e. Franklin Patterson Hall.

-Indicate entering class year of an alum or student at the end of name, with no punctuation.
-For example, Sam Jones 06S not Sam Jones (06S).
+Indicate the entering class year and semester of an alum or student at the end of the name, with no punctuation.
+All alums and students: year then semester.
+For example, Sam Jones 06S not Sam Jones S06.

 When "the College" is used as a stand-in for Hampshire College, College should always be capitalized.
 (The College will be closed on Friday.)